awslabs/ask-bedrock/README.md

 ## Troubleshooting

 **Q:** I’m getting the following error during invocation: “ValueError: Error raised by bedrock service: An error occurred (AccessDeniedException) when calling the InvokeModel operation: Your account is not authorized to invoke this API operation.”

 **A:** You may have selected a model that is currently not yet activated for public usage.
-It may have been listed it in the selection of available models, but unfortunately some models (such as the Titan) aren’t yet available via API.
+It may have been listed it in the selection of available models, but unfortunately some models (such as Amazon Titan) aren’t yet available via API.

 ## Security